randrescastaneda/cache/README.md

-# cache &ndash A Stata package to cache results of other commands
+# cache &ndash; A Stata package to cache results of other commands

 **cache** is a Stata program which allows for the full output and returned elements of commands to be saved (cached), and reloaded in the future without re-running the command.
 When cache is used, it will check if a command has previously been cached by the user, and if so reload all elements returned by the command, along with command output, without re-running the command itself.
 Otherwise, if no previously cached result for the command exists, **cache** will run the command, and ceche all output and returns for future uses.